tkusmierczyk/3d-img-face-analysis/README.md

-Code used in my BSC dissertation:
+Code used in my BSc in Engineering dissertation:

 **T. Kusmierczyk: Point descriptors in morphological analysis of three-dimensional face images.
 Warsaw University of Technology 2010.**